dead-claudia/thallium/docs/api.md

 You can skip inline tests with `t.testSkip("name")`, which is identical except the test is reported as skipped instead.

-### t.async("name", callback)
+### t.async("name", callback), t.asyncSkip("name", callback)

 This defines an asynchronous test.
 The callback can either take an extra `done` argument, return a thenable, or return an iterator of thenables and/or plain objects.
 Generators work as callbacks.
+Also, it does detect extra `done` calls and reports them accordingly.

 ```js
 const fs = require("fs")